CODARcode/z-checker-installer/README.md

 Unlike the above one-command checking, the following steps present the generation of compression results step by step.

-1. Go to zfp/utils/, and then execute "zfp-zc-ratedistortion.sh -f/-d [data directory] [dimension sizes....]".
+1. Go to zfp/utils/, and then execute "zfp-zc-ratedistortion.sh [data directory] [dimension sizes....]".
 The compression results are stored in the compressionResults/ directory.
    For example, suppose the directory of CESM-ATM data set is here: /home/shdi/CESM-testdata/1800x3600, then the command is "zfp-zc-ratedistortion.sh /home/shdi/CESM-testdata/1800x3600 3600 1800".
 Note: the data files stored in the directory are also ending with .dat and the dimension sizes are the same (1800x3600) in this test-case.

-2. Similarly, go to SZ/example/, and then generate compression results by SZ compressor as follows: "sz-zc-ratedistortion.sh -f/-d [data directory] [dimension sizes....]".
+2. Similarly, go to SZ/example/, and then generate compression results by SZ compressor as follows: "sz-zc-ratedistortion.sh [data directory] [dimension sizes....]".
 The compression results are stored in the compressionResults/ directory.
-   As for the example CESM-ATM, the test command is "sz-zc-ratedistortion.sh -f /home/shdi/CESM-testdata/1800x3600 3600 1800".
+   As for the example CESM-ATM, the test command is "sz-zc-ratedistortion.sh /home/shdi/CESM-testdata/1800x3600 3600 1800".

-3. Then, go to Z-checker/examples/ directory, and run the command "./analyzeDataProperty.sh -f/-d [data directory] [dimension sizes....]" to generate the data properties based on the data sets.
+3. Then, go to Z-checker/examples/ directory, and run the command "./analyzeDataProperty.sh [data directory] [dimension sizes....]" to generate the data properties based on the data sets.
 This step has nothing to do with the compressors.
 The data analysis results are stored in the dataProperties/ directory.

 4. Generate the figure files: run the command "./generateReport.sh" simply.
 The results of comparing different compressors (such as sz and zfp in this test-case) are stored in the directory called compareCompressors/.